 Gwendolyn East, Attorney at Law, however, thought otherwise and told Christine grounds for reversal were promising.
-In any case, she said there was room for appeal, review, even if no mitigating evidence was found.
-For years Christine searched for such evidence: the hotel, the house and found nothing (except keys and proof of May's obsessions).
-If there was anything-a real, typed up intelligible will--it would be in one of Heed's many locked desks behind her bedroom door also locked nightly against 'intruders.'
+In any case there was room for appeal, review, even if no mitigating evidence was found.
+For years Christine searched: the hotel, the house and found nothing (except tik).
+If there was anything it would be in one of Heed's many locked desks behind her bedroom door also locked nightly against 'intruders.'
 The matter was urgent.
 No more waiting for the other to die or, at a minimum, suffer a debilitating stroke.
 Now a third element was in the mix.
 Heed had hired a girl.
 To help write her memoirs, Junior had said at breakfast.
-Christine's jaw had dropped at the thought of the word "write" connected with some one who had gone to school off and on for less than five years.
+Christine's jaw dropped at the thought of the word "write" connected with some one who had gone to school off and on for less than five years.
 Scooping grapefruit sections, Junior had pronounced "memoirs" just the way illiterate Heed would have.
 "Of her family," said Junior.
 What family, Christine wondered.
 That batch of beach rats who bathed in a barrel and slept in their clothes?
-Certainly not the Cosey family Heed had married into?
-Memoirs.
-She didn't believe it for a minute.
+Certainly not the Cosey family she had married into?

+No. She didn't believe it for a minute.
 Heed was up to something.
 Maybe writing her own will.
 Maybe getting ready to evict.
-Or sell.
-Or burn the place down as she regularly threatened to do rather than admit it belonged to Christine.
-That afternoon, after mulling over what that Junior girl told her, Christine made up her mind.
-She waited until Junior went up to the third floor.
-Dressed in clothes Heed must have leant her (a lilac suit not seen in public in thirty five years) Junior looked like a Sunday migrant.
-Except for the boots, last night's leather was gone.
+Christine made up her mind that afternoon.
 Romen was puttering around in the sunshine, inspecting ice damage done to the shrubs etc. Christine asked him to wash the car, and when he was done, she called him to help her with the garage door stuck in ice that had not melted though the temperature had climbed.
 Then she drove off, picking up speed as quickly as she could to get to Gwendolyn East before the lawyer's office closed.
-Christine's entanglements with the law were varied enough to convince her that Gwendolyn was not to be trusted.
-She may know the courts but she didn't know anything about police-the help or the damage they could do long before you saw a lawyer.
-The police who led her away from the Cadillac were gentle, respectful, as though her fury was not merely understandable but justified.
-They handled her like a woman who had assaulted a molester rather than a car.
-Her hands were cuffed in front, not behind her back-and loosely.
-As she sat in the patrol car the sergeant offered her a lit cigarette and removed a shard of head light glass from her hair.
-Neither officer pinched her nipples or called her names or suggested what a blow job could do for racial justice.
-That behavior-which however many times it happened always made her cry--was the usual drill.
-The one instead of a switchblade time she had been in a killing frame of mind with a hammer in her hand, they treated her like a white woman.
-During four previous arrests-for incendiary acts, causing mayhem, obstructing traffic and resisting arrest-she had pamphlets in her hand and was treated like dog shit.
-Funny.
-Every love she had led straight to jail.
-First Frank Holder, PFC, whom she married at seventeen, got them both arrested at an illegal social club.
-Then Gravey, whose revolutionary pamphlets she passed out and with got her 30 days No Suspension, for inciting to Finally Dr. Rio.
-A Cadellac mayhem whom she had lived the longest, Finally Dr. Rio.
-A Calullac A ham mer a Agentle, almost reluctant arrest and, after a hour 10 wait, minus write-up on they let he interview, they let her go.

-(2) Go, where, She wondered.
-Man-handled out of her (his) apartment. after a A super vised two-minute repries to get herpurses (No dother to leave Leather the premises, they said meaning the funs, leather the promises, they said meaning the funs, leather the prome under wear: and the personal leather the personal leather than the personal leather the pers had other names for: Cursing officer meant assaulting an when cuffe officer; yanking your arms meant resisting arrest; throwing away a cigarette too close to 3 a Police car meant Compiracy to commit arson; running across the Street to get out of the way of mounted palice meant obstructing traffic
+MTK/TR

+Thoughts of Mr. Rio displaced apprehension.
+Regret, too, faded as well as the embarrassment of her battle with his beloved Cadillac.
+The three years with him--well, near him; he was mightily un-divorceable-were the best.
+She had seen movies about the misery of kept women, how they died in the end or had suffering illegitimate babies who died also.
+Some times they were saddened by guilt and cried on the betrayed wife's lap.
+Even now, tk years after she'd been replaced, Christine recalled her kept years as the best.
+Complete freedom; total care.
+Reliable love; reckless gifts.
+Trips, parties, edginess...
+He was an older man.
+To her forty-one years, his sixty was "older."
+Now in her sixties the term meant nothing.
+He was a beautiful man.
+Elegant dresser, successful gp.